-One of the most exciting moments in human history was the appearance of the brightest comet in our solar system Hale-Bopp.
+One of the most exciting moments in human history was the arrival the brightest comet in our solar system Hale-Bopp.
 Many aspects of this comet were both unique as well as the events that surrounded it.
 Appearing at about the time that the internet was in full swing, Hale-Bopp was the most widely covered and talked about comet in the world.

 Hale-Bopp could be seen by the naked eye from Earth in May 1996 and was visible for 18 months before it left the inner solar system.
 It remained very bright during this time and even developed a second tail as it drew closer to the sun.
-The first tail, 40 to 45 degrees, had a blue hue and was primarily made of gasses whereas the second tail was more yellow and contained mostly dust.
+The first tail, 40 to 45 degrees, had a blue hue and was primarily made of gasses where the second tail was more yellow and contained mostly dust.

 A chemical inert and highly volatile, noble gas argon, was also detected on Hale-Bopp but was not seen on other comets.
-This could aid in helping scientist to determine the different temperature history of a comet's ice.
+This could aid in helping scientist to find the different temperature history of a comet's ice.
 Each of these responds in a different aspect during certain temperature ranges.
 The presence of this gas has led scientist to believe that Hale-Bopp formed in the Kuiper Belt area and then moved into the Oort Cloud.

 Another unusual aspect of Hale-Bopp is it has a satellite.
-A hypothesis suggested that Hale-Bopp may have a binary nucleus and images were taken by Hubble Space Telescope which confirmed this theory.
-A binary nucleus is basically two orbiting around one another as if one.
+A hypothesis suggested that Hale-Bopp may have a binary nucleus and images taken by Hubble Space Telescope confirmed this theory.
+A binary nucleus is basically two nucleus' orbiting around one another as if one.
 Never before has any comet had a stable binary nucleus aspect to them.

 Although Hale-Bopp had come close to Earth in its passing, it is highly doubtful that it would ever impact with Earth.
 However, if it were to do so, the impact would be catastrophic as its 60 km (37.3 miles) diameter would decimate the Earth and all its inhabitants.